-We've invited experts from across the UK and also the U.S. to contribute articles to share their expertise and good practice towards reducing loneliness and social isolation among older people.
+We've invited experts to contribute articles to share their expertise and good practice to explore a range of services and approaches that can help to improve the financial inclusion of older people.

 - EnvisAGE - A spotlight on tackling loneliness and social isolation among older people (PDF, 1 MB)